wyzant-dev/siteleaftest/_posts/2015-08-03-4_expert_tips_for_online_tutoring_success.markdown

 **Estimated time: 5-10 minutes**

 First, ensure your web browser is compatible.
-In the case of WyzAnt’s platform (demo link below) you’ll need to be on either Chrome or Firefox.
+In the case of Wyzant’s platform (demo link below) you’ll need to be on either Chrome or Firefox.

 At least five minutes before each lesson, navigate the platform and make sure everything is working right.
-In fact, you can jump in for a free [demo](https://www.wyzant.com/online/enterdemoroom)of the entire WyzAnt platform.
+In fact, you can jump in for a free [demo](https://www.wyzant.com/online/enterdemoroom)of the entire Wyzant platform.
 Try it out!

 From online research to designing equations to uploading and editing documents, nearly all of a student’s needs are met.
 While you’re exploring, take a look at the five key functionalities in the table below.